rweichler/aite/README.md

 I don't care about backwards compatibility.

 * Building my projects: Make sure this is updated, or else shit will break.
 * Building your projects: Don't.
+It's not ready yet.

 # Dependencies